asathoor/wp-rest-api/README.md

 # WordPress REST API

-**Code for my book about the WordPress REST API.
+**Here are the code samples for my book about the WordPress REST API.
 Click [here](https://www.lulu.com/en/en/shop/per-skolander-thykjaer-jensen/beginning-headless-wordpress/ebook/product-me8yg8.html?page=1&pageSize=4) to buy the book.
 Here and now the code is work in progress.
 Don't expect things to work out of the box.**

 ## Contents